Are you as swamped with tomatoes right now as we are? Did you know that there is an healthier alternative to canning them?

 Freezing produce was not a viable preservation method back in Grandma’s day.
-Grandma canned instead.
-Now we have options.
-Freezing is as close to eating raw as you can get, unless you go to the store-bought GMO non-organic hybrids.
+Grandma canned instead – hot hours of work.
+Even though freezing isn’t perfect, it is as close to eating raw as you can get and it is easy.

 Last year I froze whole tomatoes, and they froze well.
 I was in a rush because there were so many.
 I got lazy and didn’t blanch the skins off.
 I just threw 10-12 perfect Romas into each freezer bag and into the freezer.
 Well, the skins were still on (extra fiber, right?), but I don’t care for the whole skin coming off in my soup!
 I would have to fish them out and burn myself in the process, “but at least I didn’t waste those tomatoes”, I thought!

-It was then that I saw Adrienne’s post on The Easiest Way to Preserve Tomatoes.
-It made so much sense that I featured it on the Deep Roots Wednesday link-up, ‘Encouraging One Another’ #44.
-I’ve done this since we started harvesting, and she’s right, IT IS SO EASY!
+It made so much sense that I’ve done this since we started harvesting, and she’s right, IT IS SO EASY!

 2.)
-Grind by pulsing ‘on’ and ‘off’ (for diced tomatoes) to desired size and texture.
+Grind in a food processor (I use this one) by pulsing ‘on’ and ‘off’ (for diced tomatoes) to desired size and texture.

 3.)
 Place a recipe-convenient amount of tomatoes with juice into your quart bags using the 1/2 cup measuring cup as your scoop.

 4.)
 Lay your bags flat so they stack more easily and thaw faster, and you are done!

 Enjoy adding to your winter soups or make tomato soup with homemade croutons and top with Parmesan cheese for a delightfully warming meal.